wodby/docs/docs/apps/post-deployment-scripts.md

-# Post-deployment Scripts (legacy)
+# Post-deployment scripts

+!!! info "Only for PHP"
+    Currently this option available only for PHP stacks

 ## Intro

 Wodby provides you a way to run your scripts after each deployment.
-Currently this option available **only for PHP stacks**.
 You can defined post-deployment scripts in `wodby.yml` file via pipelines (example for [command stage](#command-stage)):

 ```yml
 pipeline: